jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     KeyError: 'does_not_exist'

-  because it is not a :ref:`ModuleNotFoundError`
+  because it is not :ref:`ModuleNotFoundError`

 * As promised here is why the second AssertRaises_ in :ref:`test_catching_index_error_in_tests` is not a repetition, even though the test still passes when I remove it